-1. Revised Section 2-201(a) was approved by the Drafting Committee on March 6, 1993.
-A motion to restore the statute of frauds was rejected by a voice vote of the Commissioners at the 1995 and 1996 Annuals Meeting of NCCUSL.
-The revision repeals the statute of fraud requirements in §2-201 and §2-209 of the 1990 Official Text and the "one year" provision in the general statute of frauds, to the extent that the formation or modification or a contract for sale are involved.
+- 1. Revised Section 2-201(a) was approved by the Drafting Committee on March 6, 1993.
+A motion to restore the statute of frauds was rejected by a voice vote of the Commissioners at the 1995 Annual Meeting of NCCUSL.
+The revision repeals the statute of fraud requirements in \$2-201 and \$2-209 of the 1990 Official Text and the "one year" provision in the general statute of frauds, to the extent that the formation or modification or a contract for sale are involved.
 Commercial parties, however, may still agree that a contract modification must be in a signed record.
-See 2-210(2).

-2. Repeal of the statute of frauds for sales contracts is consistent with the law in England, Article 12 of CISG and the UNIDROIT Principles of International Commercial Contracts.
+See \$2-210(2). - 2.
+Repeal of the statute of frauds for sales contracts is consistent with the law in England and Article 12 of CISG.
 There is, however, a statute of frauds for leases of goods, §2A-201.
 See also §2B-201 (Feb.
-1996), where Alternatives are provided.

-The original statute of frauds was intended to reduce 3. the risk that perjured evidence of the existence or the terms of the alleged contract for sale would confuse the 17th Century finder of fact.
+1996), where options are provided. - 3.
+The original statute of frauds was intended to reduce the risk that perjured evidence of the existence or the terms of the alleged contract for sale would confuse the 17th Century finder of fact.
 The Drafting Committee concluded that this risk is neutralized my the modern fact finding process and that a sampling of recent cases suggest that current §2-201 is frequently used to avoid liability in cases where there was credible evidence of an agreement and no evidence of perjury.
 Moreover, there is no persuasive evidence that the valuable habit of reducing agreements to a signed record will be adversely affected by the repeal.
 After all, §2-201(1) can be satisfied by a signed napkin that simply states "deal with Bob, 10 tons."
 See James J. White & Robert S. Summers, Uniform Commercial Code §2-8 (4th ed.
 1995) (evaluating statute of frauds).
-But see Jason Johnson, The Statute of Frauds and Business Norms: A Testable Game-Theoretic Model, 144 U. Pa.
-L. Rev. 1859 (1996), who argues that the statute of frauds does have the effect of channeling behavior toward reducing agreements to writing.